-- 1. Disassemble device(s), as applicable.
+- 1. Disassemble instruments, as applicable.
 See surgical technique manual for specific instructions. - 2.
-Rinse the device components under running lukewarm running tap water (22-43°C (72-110°F)) for a minimum of one (1) minute.
-After rinsing, remove gross soil using a softbristled brush or clean, soft, lint-free cloth.

-- 3. Prepare a neutral pH enzymatic cleaning solution per the manufacturer's instructions. - 4.
+Rinse the device components under running lukewarm tap water (22-43° C (72-110°F)) for a minimum of one (1) minute.
+After rinsing, remove gross soil using a soft-bristled brush or clean, soft, lint-free cloth. - 3.
+Prepare a neutral pH enzymatic cleaning solution per the manufacturer's instructions. - 4.
 Fully immerse the device components in the fresh, newly prepared neutral pH enzymatic cleaning solution for a minimum of five (5) minutes. - 5.
 After soaking, manually clean the device components for a minimum of two (2) minutes using a soft-bristled brush to remove soil and debris from the device and device lumens.
 Brush the device while fully immersed to prevent aerosolization of contaminants.
-After cleaning, use a syringe, pipette, or water jet to flush the lumens and channels with a minimum of 10 mL of the cleaning solution. - 6.
-Remove the device components from the cleaning solution and place the device components in a bath of lukewarm tap water (22 43°C (72- 110°F)) for a minimum of one (1) minute.
-Ensure that the water immerses the device components.
+After cleaning, use a syringe, pipette, or water jet to flush the lumens and channels with a minimum of 10 mL of the cleaning solution. - Remove the device components from the cleaning solution and place in a bath of lukewarm tap water (22-43° C (72-110°F)) for a minimum of one (1) minute.
+Ensure that the device components are fully immersed.
 Once the rinse time has elapsed, use a syringe, pipette, or water jet to flush the lumens and channels with a minimum of 10 mL of the water.